AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/segmentation.md

 1. The Segment Builder UI will be now launched in Internet Explorer.
 The Segment Builder UI will be initialized with the container and the filter you specified.
 1. After you have added a name and description to the segment, save it.
-1. Go back to report builder and click the Refresh icon to refresh the list of segments.
+1. Go back to Report Builder and click the Refresh icon to refresh the list of segments.
 1. You are now ready to apply this segment.

 ## Search for and apply segments {#section_CACA269B48E94CFD91C2D5A15E9C77B7}